apache/cordova-docs/STYLESHEET.md

   sequences of nested dialog boxes.

 ## Common Grammatical Errors

+* __Hyphenate Adjective Phrases:__ E.g., "command-line tools", but not
+  when it's a noun, as in "the command line."

+* __It's a Crazy Language, but its Rules Eventually Make Sense__:
+  Hyphenate "it's" only for "it is," not for possessive.

+* __Plural Possessives__: E.g., Obtain a user's permission, but
+  collectively, get users' permission.

 * Do not use use apostrophes for plural, so "...manages core APIs," not api's or API's.
 Only use apostrophes for possessives, e.g. "the